abpframework/abp/docs/en/tutorials/book-store/part-01.md

 * `Acme.BookStore.Application.Contracts` contains your [DTO](../../framework/architecture/domain-driven-design/data-transfer-objects.md)s and [application service](../../framework/architecture/domain-driven-design/application-services.md) interfaces.
 * `Acme.BookStore.Application` contains the implementations of your application services.

-In this section, you will create an application service to get, create, update and delete books using the `CrudAppService` base class of the ABP Framework.
+In this section, you will create an application service to get, create, update and delete books using the `CrudAppService` base class of the ABP.

 ### BookDto